-- 278. All preceding paragraphs are hereby incorporated by reference as if fully set forth herein. - 279.
-Defendants unlawfully intended to and did inflict immediate injury upon Plaintiffs. - 280.
-Defendants intentionally assaulted, battered, and made other offensive contacts; and aided and abetted the assaulting, battering and offensively contacting, of the Plaintiffs and putative Class Members. - 281.
-Plaintiffs and putative Class Members did not consent to the offensive contacts.
-Plaintiffs feared for their personal safety and felt threatened by Defendants' actions. - 282.
-As a direct and proximate result of the assaults and batteries, Plaintiffs and putative Class Members suffered physical and mental injuries.
-In addition, they have suffered present and future economic damage. - 283.
-Plaintiffs are entitled to compensatory and punitive damages in an amount to be determined at trial.
+- 254. As a direct and proximate result of the assaults and batteries, Plaintiffs and putative Class Members suffered physical and mental injuries.
+In addition, they have suffered present and future economic damage. - 255.
+Plaintiffs are entitled to compensatory and punitive damages in an amount to be determined at trial